google/fonts/tools/encodings/GF 2016 Glyph Sets/Vietnamese/README.md

 ![Vietnamese accents](img/VIT_glyphs.jpg)

-Other glyphs are unique for Vietnamese wihin the GF Latin glyphs sets range, they will be created with special Vietnamese accents.
+Other glyphs are unique for Vietnamese within the GF Latin glyphs sets range, they will be created with special Vietnamese accents.

 *Written by Alexei Vanyashin* [@alexeiva](https://github.com/alexeiva)